ohmyzsh/ohmyzsh/plugins/tmux/README.md

 - determines if the terminal supports the 256 colors or not, sets the appropriate configuration variable
 - sets the correct local config file to use

+## Chnage bind-key on ssh connection

+When you from tmux ssh into remote server and run tmux on remote server, prefix key of your local and remote tmux if they are the same, they will interfere.
+Therefore, this plugin changes the server(ssh to it) prefix key.

 ## Aliases

 | Alias      | Command                    | Description                                              |